Skip to main content

 Phishing training: the human layer

-No technology replaces a trained team.
-Phishing remains the #1 entry vector (60% of SMB incidents, multiple industry reports 2024).
-Humans are both attackers' favorite target and the first line of defense.
+No tech replaces a trained team.
+Phishing is still one of the top ways in for SMB incidents.
+People are both the attacker's favorite target and the first line of defense.

 Effective awareness program

-• Mandatory onboarding: every new hire completes structured security training within the first 30 days.
+• Required onboarding: every new hire finishes a structured security course within the first 30 days.

 • Quarterly simulated phishing campaigns: KnowBe4, Mantra, Cymulate, Riot, GoPhish (open source).
-Varied scenarios adapted to the business (fake DHL, fake CFO, fake HR, fake M365 reset).
+Use varied scenarios fitted to the business (fake DHL, fake CFO, fake HR, fake M365 reset).

-• Pedagogical debrief after each campaign: never punitive, never publicly nominative.
-Explanation of the lure, warning signs, how to report.
+• Teaching debrief after each campaign: never punitive, never naming people in public.
+Cover the lure, the warning signs, and how to report.

-• Security champions in each department: 1 or 2 people more deeply trained, operational relay for alerts.
+• Security champions in each department: 1 or 2 people trained more deeply, a relay for alerts.

-• "Report phishing" button in the mail client (Outlook PhishER add-in or equivalent) to facilitate reporting.
+• "Report phishing" button in the mail client (Outlook PhishER add-in or equivalent) to make reporting easy.

 Pilot metrics